martintc/HttpServer/README.md

 ## Roadmap
 - [X] 1.0 release will be able to handle simple text/html files
-- [ ] 2.0 release will be able to handle images
+- [ ] 2.0 release will be able to handle image/css files
-- [ ] 3.0 release will be able to handle css
-- [ ] 4.0 release will be able to process a config file
+- [ ] 3.0 release will be able to process a config file

 ## Repository Layout
 * dev is the current unstable development branch, expect broken features